jack-champagne/advent-of-code-downloader/README.md

 * For Firefox: Scroll down to subsection labeled 'Request Headers' and there should be a tag in there called 'Cookie'.
 Copy everything after the colon.

 There's your cookie!
 Hold on to it and don't eat it till the holidays are over!

+For usage, peek inside of aoc.py!

+Author:
+Jack Champagne